 “However some workers – if assessed with a 21 per cent Whole Person Impairment or higher – may actually be entitled to remain on benefits but they need to take action now to protect themselves.

-Examples of workers who will lose their payments:
+Scenarios in which workers will lose their payments:

 - Mr X was employed to pick, handle and pack up 5,000 chicken eggs every day.
 This strenuous work has left him with permanent pain in his leg, buttock and back as well as a severe limp and incontinence.
 He is now virtually confined to his house and unable to enjoy any form of leisure activity.
 His payments will be cut off on Boxing Day as his impairment score is 12 per cent.

-- Mrs X suffered a workplace incident after a 50kg beam came loose and knocked her off a ladder causing her head and right shoulder to land on a metal platform while twisting her knee.
+- Ms X suffered a workplace incident after a 50kg beam came loose and knocked her off a ladder, causing her head and right shoulder to land on a metal platform while twisting her knee.
 The beam also struck her across the upper body.
 She has suffered severe injuries to her shoulder and knee and undergone four major surgeries and frequent physiotherapy.
-She is yet to be assessed for an impairment score but the insurer is taking steps to have her weekly payments cut off on Boxing Day.
+She is yet to be assessed for an impairment score, but the insurer is taking steps to have her weekly payments cut off on Boxing Day.

 Until now, only about 500 – or 8 per cent – of the approximate 6,000 workers under threat have applied for a funding grant for legal advice so the majority of those affected could miss out.